Skills Ontario Competition

 Return to index

-• A minimum score of 60% will be required to receive any ribbon or medal or to be eligible to advance to the Skills Canada National Competition.
+• A minimum score of 60% will be required to receive any medal or to be eligible to advance to the Skills Canada National Competition.

 • Competitor orientation will be facilitated by the Technical Committee members and attendance is mandatory.
 If clarification is required during the contest, competitors should seek it from the Technical Committee members.

-• Competitors must wear/bring appropriate dress/safety equipment/tools or equipment as specified in the contest scope or from the policy of the facility in which the competitor is competing from.
+• Competitors and volunteers on a contest site must wear/bring appropriate dress/safety equipment and personal protective equipment (PPE)/tools or equipment as specified in the contest scope and/or as required.
 Competitors will not be permitted to participate and will be disqualified if they do not come prepared with all safety dress/equipment specified in the scope.

-• Competitors must ensure BYOD computers have up to date antivirus software.
-Failure to have up to date antivirus software could result in point deduction(s) or desqualification from the contest.
+• Competitors must ensure BYOD - Bring Your Own Device - computers have up to date antivirus software.
+Failure to have up to date antivirus software could result in point deduction(s) or disqualification from the contest.
 Click HERE for the Toronto Congress Centre’s Antivirus Policy for BYOD.

 • Competitors may be excused for washroom breaks at the discretion of the Technical Committee members.
-Competitors will be escorted by a Technical Committee member to ensure there is no communication with teachers/advisors/etc to limit the opportunity for outside assistance.
+Competitors may be escorted to ensure there is no communication with teachers/advisors/etc to limit the opportunity for outside assistance.

-• Any person in a contest (competitor, technical committee member, judge, supervisor) who is found guilty of dishonest conduct should be aware that there is zero tolerance for cheating and plagiarism.
-Any Competitor or supervisor found guilty of dishonest or unsafe conduct will be immediately disqualified.
+• Any person (competitor, technical committee member, judge, volunteer, advisor, spectator, etc) who is found guilty of dishonest conduct should be aware that there is zero tolerance for cheating and plagiarism.
+Anyone who is found guilty of dishonest or unsafe conduct will be immediately disqualified and removed from the contest.

 • Any contest/scope/equipment questions submitted from competitors or advisors to the competition department staff and/or Technical Committee after 5pm two (2) weeks prior to the competition, will likely not be answered.
 Read the scope and ask questions early.